Play Learned Hands

 We see this as a huge opportunity to connect people promptly with legal resources that are jurisdiction-correct, issue-specific, and immediately actionable.
 The goal is that we can spot people’s issues and trends through their online writing, and use it to provide direct services to them as well as more general understanding of ‘legal health’ needs, trends, and clusters (like with a public health/digital epidemiology approach).

-Learned Hands is a game to crowd-label people’s stories with a standardized list of legal issue codes.
-It’s a mobile-friendly web application that you’re welcome to come play and earn pro bono credit with.
 Stanford Legal Design Lab and Suffolk LIT Lab built Learned Hands, starting in autumn 2018, with the support of the Pew Charitable Trusts.

 On the game, players read stories from Reddit and other data sets where people have described their life problems.
 They vote if certain types of legal issues might be present.
 The game rewards people with points and badges for their work — with gamification to engage players.
 Lawyers and law students can also earn pro bono credit for their game-play.